Have You Gotten A Letter?

 In today’s society, many people with disabilities rely heavily on the Internet to connect with friends, purchase goods, complete research and for some individuals, to be independent.
-When website barriers interfere with the ability to access and use websites equally, that is when a letter of complaint or lawsuit can occur, resulting from the inequality and discrimination they experienced.
+When website barriers interfere with the ability to access and use websites equally, that is when an ADA Complaint or lawsuit can occur, resulting from the inequality and discrimination they experienced.

 As these lawsuits continue to be filed, it is critical to have an in-depth understanding of the Americans with Disabilities Act, in order to avoid litigation and secure the success of your organization.
 The 2010 American Disability Act (ADA) was enacted to provide a clear and comprehensive mandate for the elimination of national discrimination against disabled individuals.
 Title III of the Americans with Disabilities Act indicates that services must be available to all of the general public, including individuals diagnosed with disabilities.

 As organizations begin to take appropriate steps to remediate their websites, people with disabilities will have the ability to access those websites, leading to a better overall experience.
 However, despite taking various appropriate measures, organizations can still be faced with the unpleasant and stressful process of receiving a letter of complaint or having a lawsuit filed.